-- 1. Check the operation of equipment such as bilge pumps, running lights, wipers, etc. - 2.
+- 1. Check the operation of equipment such as bilge pumps, running lights, wipers, radios, etc. - 2.
 Instruct passengers in the use and location of flotation devices and fire extinguishers. - 3.
-Obtain a reliable weather forecast and plan accordingly for comfort and safety. - Notify a responsible friend, relative, marine operator, or the Coast Guard of your cruise plans.
-Upon your return or a change in your cruise schedule, notify that person in order to avoid unnecessary concern.
+Obtain a reliable weather forecast and plan accordingly for everyone's comfort and safety. - 4.
+Notify a responsible friend or relative of your cruise plans.
+Upon your return or a change in your cruise schedule, notify that person again in order to avoid unnecessary concern.